green sparrow icon

 Dive into the fascinating world of decomposition by creating your very own miniature ecosystem in a jar!
 Witness “nature’s recycling process” as organic matter breaks down and transforms into nutrient-rich soil.
 This hands-on experiment allows children to observe the interconnected web of life as bacteria, fungi, and other decomposers work together to break down plant material.

-- Soil (about 2-3 cups)
+• Soil (about 2 to 3 cups)

 Prepare the container.

-Clean your jar or plastic container to ensure there is no leftover residue inside.
+Clean the jar or plastic container to ensure there is no leftover residue inside.
 If you’re using a bottle, cut it in half to create two open sides.
 Leave the top on if you’re using a mason jar with a lid.

 Layer the compost ingredients.